The Education Village Academy Trust (EVAT) comprises...

 The Education Village was always more than a building housing three schools, it became the enactment of a vision of providing genuine personalised learning opportunities, utilising the skill and expertise cross phase and cross school.

 The building was (and is) impressive, attracting 4,000 visitors from all over the world in the first two years of opening.
 More importantly, it provides world class facilities in which our teachers can teach and our students can learn.
 Moreover, it has become a centre for the community with opening hours from 8am - 10pm offering activities from Zumba to Karate.

 Gurney Pease Academy is situated in the Albert Hill area of Darlington in a beautiful, traditional primary school building and Marchbank Free School is based in Mowden Hall, a grade II listed building in the west of the town.

-There is an Executive Leadership Team consisting of the Chief Executive, the Director of Finance and Operations and the Principal of each academy.
+There is an Executive Leadership Team consisting of the Chief Executive, the Chief Operating Officer, Executive Principal and Principal of each Academy.